C chords

 C6 chord diagram 32210

 C 6th is commonly written C6.
-The notes in the chord are C, E, G, A. The root note is placed on the 5th string.
+The notes in the chord are C, E, G, A. The bass and root note is placed on the 5th string.
 The 5th is omitted in the pictured chord version.

 C minor 6th